nk712001/TaskManager/memory-bank/architecture.md

 ### DTO Package and Mapping Utility
+- All DTOs now use `jakarta.validation` annotations (e.g., `@NotBlank`, `@NotNull`, `@Size`) to enforce required fields and sensible value constraints.
+This ensures that only valid data is accepted by the API, and validation errors are handled consistently.
+- Controllers use `@Valid` on DTO parameters to trigger validation automatically.
+- Validation errors are caught by the global exception handler and returned as structured 400 Bad Request responses with field-level error details.

 - **dto/**: Contains Data Transfer Object classes for API request/response payloads, ensuring entities are not exposed directly and sensitive/internal fields are never leaked.
   - **UserDTO.java**: Represents a user for API communication.
 Includes only id, username, and roles.
   - **ProjectDTO.java**: Represents a project for API communication.
 Includes id, name, description, ownerId, and a set of associated TaskDTOs.